oisindoherty/nl2bash/README.md

 - Tellina, a Tensorflow-based machine learning system that translates English into Bash commands, using training data gathered from experts and from sites like StackOverflow.
 - NL2BashWebScraper, a JSoup-based tool to gather more potential data pairs from the Internet.
-- TesterUI, a browser-based tool to allow users to verify these data pairs.
+- TesterUI, a django-based tool to allow users to verify these data pairs.

 The Tellina project and the TesterUI are found in submodules.
 To clone these submodules, use: